apicollective/apibuilder-cli/README.md

     PROFILE: Select a specific profile to use, read from the .apidoc configuration file

+    APIDOC_TOKEN: If specified, this is the apidoc token we use

 To setup a configuration profile, add a section to ~/.apidoc/config for each profile:

 ```